-There is also a spray for the Marssonina fungus.
-Although the fungus won’t kill the tree, it does make the leaves look ugly.
-It’ll also cause them to drop early and you’ll miss out on the Autumn colors.
+Marssonina fungus won’t kill the tree, but it does turn the leaves brown and can cause an early drop ruining the beautiful fall colors.
 The toughest part about the fungus is, you need to remove the dead leaves from the area, otherwise the fungus will come back the following year.
 However, if the tree has the right amount of water, this shouldn’t be a problem as it will naturally fight off the fungus.

 If you want, you can apply slow-release all-purpose fertilizer granules once in the spring time, but it’s not necessary.
 The Aspen tree can usually get all the nutrients it needs from the native soils.